 Research shows that people with poor nutrition have higher rates of depression, suicidal thoughts, anxiety, and other mood problems.
 Nutritional deficiencies also contribute to sleep disorders and systemic inflammation, both of which have direct negative impacts on mental health.

 The process begins with a discussion of your current mental and physical health.
-Dr. Somers also gathers information about your overall nutrition and your experience with making dietary changes.
+PA.
+Somers also gathers information about your overall nutrition and your experience with making dietary changes.

 Finding meaningful ways to boost your nutrition goes far beyond simply starting a restrictive diet plan.
 A complete overhaul of long-established habits is usually not sustainable when too much change is initiated at once.

-Working closely with Dr. Somers, you learn how to incorporate healthy foods into your daily diet while moving away from highly processed or nutritionally void food items.
-Just as important, you learn how to listen to the messages your body sends and notice how dietary changes improve how you feel each day.
+Working closely with PA.
+Somers, you learn how to incorporate healthy foods into your daily diet while moving away from highly processed or nutritionally void food items.
+Just as important, you learn how to listen to your body's messages and notice how dietary changes improve how you feel each day.

 It’s helpful to take some time to compile a list of your current/recent physical and mental health challenges, as well as your family health history.
 This information shapes and informs your treatment planning.